codio/knowledge/source/instructors/admin/integration/lti1-3Blackboard.rst

 Blackboard LTI 1.x
 -------------------

-Please be sure to check out the :ref:`Codio LTI App <lti-app>` which allows for an easy way to integrate and to map Codio course assignments to your LMS system.
-The `following page <http://library.blackboard.com/ref/df5b20ed-ce8d-4428-a595-a0091b23dda3/Content/_admin_app_system/admin_app_basic_lti_tool_providers.htm>`_ explains how to set up external apps in Blackboard Learn.
+Please be sure to check out the :ref:`Codio LTI App <lti-app>` which allows for an easy way to integrate and to map Codio course assignments to your LMS.
+The `following page <https://library.blackboard.com/ref/df5b20ed-ce8d-4428-a595-a0091b23dda3/Content/_admin_app_system/admin_app_basic_lti_tool_providers.htm>`_ explains how to set up external apps in Blackboard Learn.

 In Codio: